ttffkk/Wetterprojekt/README.md

 ## Configuration

-The application can be configured in two ways depending on the environment:

-*   **`config.yaml`**: Used for local development when not using Docker.
-It contains settings for the data source and database connection.
-*   **Environment Variables**: Used for Docker deployments.
-The values in `docker-compose.yml` override the database settings in `config.yaml`.
+The application is configured using environment variables.
+The values in `docker-compose.yml` override the database settings.